 If conducted during CentreTerm, the internship is full-time for three to four weeks for a total of 120 work hours and is not done while taking another course.
 If the CentreTerm internship lasts for more than three weeks, the internship will need to either begin before the actual beginning of the term or, more likely, last a week after the term officially ends.
 Internships completed during the fall and spring terms may provide a more comprehensive exposure to the sponsoring organization, while an internship completed during CentreTerm may be more intensive and more closely resemble the eight-hour-day work schedule.

 The internship must start during the first week of the term.
 At the beginning of the term, students will attend a required group meeting with the other students enrolled in an internship.
 For CentreTerm, this meeting will take place at the end of the fall term.

 Choosing an Internship

-1) Identify an internship site with help from Career Services, a faculty member, or using your own resources.
+1) Identify an internship site with help from the CCPD, a faculty member, or using your own resources.
 We highly recommend that you complete a resume and have it critiqued before asking an organization for an internship with them.
 Resumes are the norm in the business world and potential sponsors will expect one.
 Remember that this is an educational experience.
 Some clerical work may be required in the position you will hold, but the major duties of the internship should be new to you and should stretch your knowledge and skills.